kalavattam/protocol_chipseq_signal_norm/workflow.md

 </details>
 <br />

-## I. Align sequenced reads with Bowtie 2 and process the read alignments.
+### E. Align sequenced reads with Bowtie 2 and process the read alignments.
 <details>
 <summary><i>Bash code: Align sequenced reads with Bowtie 2 and process the read alignments.</i></summary>